Bihari brothers: Origins

-In addition to their four sons, they had four daughters: Florette, Rosalind and Maxine, all of whom worked in the Bihari brothers' business, and Serene, who did not.
+In addition to their four sons, they had four daughters: Florette, Rosalind and Maxine, all of whom worked in the Bihari brothers' business, and another sister, Serene, who did not.
 Serene married the New York real estate developer Irving M. Felt.

 Careers

-After living for a period in Tulsa, Oklahoma, the Bihari family moved to Los Angeles in 1941.
-Jules gained a job servicing and operating jukeboxes in the Watts district, and found difficulty in locating and stocking the blues records his customers wanted to hear.
+After living for a time in Tulsa, Oklahoma, the Bihari family moved to Los Angeles in 1941.
+Jules landed a job servicing and operating jukeboxes in the Watts district, and found difficulty in locating and stocking the blues records his customers wanted to hear.
 He and his younger brothers, Saul and Joe, founded a new label, Modern Records, in 1945.
 They built Modern into a major blues and R&B label, their first success coming with "Swingin' the Boogie", by Hadda Brooks.
-They bought a pressing plant and divided tasks among themselves, with Jules responsible for talent spotting and recording, Saul for manufacturing, and Lester for distribution.
-Joe worked with Ike Turner as a talent scout in the Memphis area, discovering Johnny "Guitar" Watson, among others.
+They bought a pressing plant and divided tasks among themselves with Jules responsible for talent spotting and recording, Saul for manufacturing and Lester for distribution.
+Joe worked with Ike Turner as a talent scout in the Memphis area discovering Johnny "Guitar" Watson and B.B.
+King among others.

-In the early 1950s, the Biharis launched several subsidiaries: RPM Records, Flair Records, and Meteor Records, which was based in Memphis in 1952 and was headed by Lester Bihari.
-Saul Bihari founded and ran the short-lived (February to October 1952) Blues & Rhythm Records.
+In the early 1950s, the Biharis launched several subsidiaries: RPM Records, Flair Records, and Meteor Records which was based in Memphis in 1952 which Lester Bihari headed.
+Saul Bihari founded and ran the short-lived (February to October 1952) 'Rhythm And Blues' Records.
 Artists on the Biharis' labels included B.B.
 King, Elmore James, John Lee Hooker, Etta James, Lightnin' Hopkins, Lowell Fulson, Rufus Thomas, Donna Hightower and Charlie Feathers.

-The companies always remained small and personally run.
+The companies stayed small and were personally run.
 B.B.
 King has said that he always felt the brothers were accessible: "The company was never bigger than the artist.
 I could always talk to them."

-Later they launched more subsidiaries: Crown Records (featuring artists such as Johnny Cole, Vic Damone, Trini Lopez with Johnny Torres, Jerry Cole, the Dave Clark Five) and United/Superior Records.
+Later they launched more subsidiaries: Crown Records (featuring artists such as Howlin' Wolf, Elmore James, Johnny Cole, Vic Damone, Trini Lopez with Johnny Torres, Jerry Cole, the Dave Clark Five) and United/Superior Records.
 In the 1960s, they launched a subsidiary, Yuletide Records, which specialized in Christmas records (mostly with Johnny Cole and the Robert Evans Chorus).

-In the mid 1960s, Modern Records entered bankruptcy and ceased operating, but the catalogue followed the management into what would become Kent Records.
-After the deaths of Saul, Lester and Jules Bihari, the label's catalog was licensed to Ace Records in the mid-1980s and purchased by a consortium led by Ace in the 1991.
+In the mid-1960s, Modern Records entered bankruptcy and ceased operating but the catalogue followed the management into what would become Kent Records.
+In the mid-1980s, after the deaths of Saul, Lester and Jules Bihari, the label's catalog was licensed to Ace Records and purchased by a consortium led by Ace in the 1991.

 The Bihari Brothers appear as characters in the 2019 Netflix film Dolemite Is My Name: Aleksandar Filimonovic plays Joe, Ivo Nandi plays Julius, Michael Peter Bolus portrays Lester, and Kazy Tauginas portrays Saul.